What is "Negligence Per Se" in a Personal Injury Case?

 • that the defendant violated a law

-• that the intent of the law was the prevention of the injury that ended up occurring, and
+• that the intent of the law was to prevent the kind of injury that ended up occurring

 Violation of Law